meet63380/JavaTrack/README.md

 # JavaTrack
-This is the repor for java track activity submission
+This is the repo for java track activity submission